 “The creature was running alongside the vehicle, its speed and strength apparently limitless.
 It wouldn’t be left behind no matter how fast I went.”

-That was plenty fast–nearly sixty miles an hour.
+And that was plenty fast—nearly sixty miles an hour.
 Then seventy.

 “I looked away from the road to get a better look at it and immediately wished I hadn’t,” writes Milford of the white-knuckled ride.
 “This thing had a mouth full of long, jagged, gleaming-white teeth.
 It turned its head and looked straight at me.
 Its eyes were glowing a fiery yellow-orange like hot burning coals glowing in the darkness.”

-The word “hellfire” came to mind.
+The word “hellhound” (and hellfire) come to mind.

 “Its lips were stretched backward in a sort of sinister grin, exposing its wicked teeth.
 It looked straight into my eyes like it was seeing right through me, into my soul.
-It’s gaze was intelligent, sinister, hypnotic, and evil, and the message was clear: I could grab you, rip you into pieces, and eat you alove, if I chose, and there would be nothing you could do about it.”
+Its gaze was intelligent, sinister, hypnotic, and evil, and the message was clear: I could grab you, rip you into pieces, and eat you alive, if I chose, and there would be nothing you could do about it.”

 There are certainly many such legends out west–especially alongside an old highway that runs through Utah, Colorado, and New Mexico that was once Route 666 (no kidding).